superdump/partyarty/README.md

 ## Goals

-* [ ] Real-time preview
+* [x] Real-time preview
     * [x] Preview
-    * [ ] Real-time updates at >= 30Hz
+    * [x] Real-time updates at >= 30Hz
 * [x] Built using an Entity-Component System (ECS)
     * [x] Using specs
-* [ ] Progressive ray tracing
+* [x] Progressive ray tracing
-    * [ ] One idea is to render at one ray sample per pixel per frame update
+    * [x] One idea is to render at one ray sample per pixel per frame update
+        * As this is sufficiently-fast, I will stop here.
-    * [ ] Another idea is to do a random sampling of as many pixels as can be processed in one real-time frame duration and just let it refine when you are still
+    * ~~[ ] Another idea is to do a random sampling of as many pixels as can be processed in one real-time frame duration and just let it refine when you are still~~
 * [ ] Measure convergence
 * [ ] Bounded-Volume Hierarchy for efficiency of ray-object intersection
 * [ ] Interactive camera